v-cakoll/docs.it-it/docs/framework/unmanaged-api/diagnostics/isymunmanagedbinder-getreaderforfile-method.md

 ## <a name="parameters"></a>Parametri
  `importer`
- [in] Un puntatore all'interfaccia di importazione dei metadati.
+ [in] A pointer to the metadata import interface.

  `fileName`
- [in] Puntatore al nome del file.
+ [in] A pointer to the file name.

  `searchPath`
- [in] Puntatore al percorso di ricerca.
+ [in] A pointer to the search path.

  `pRetVal`
- [out] Un puntatore che viene impostato sull'oggetto restituito [ISymUnmanagedReader](isymunmanagedreader-interface.md) interfaccia.
+ [out] A pointer that is set to the returned [ISymUnmanagedReader](isymunmanagedreader-interface.md) interface.

 ## <a name="return-value"></a>Valore restituito
- S_OK se il metodo ha esito positivo; in caso contrario, E_FAIL o qualche altro codice di errore.
+ S_OK if the method succeeds; otherwise, E_FAIL or some other error code.

 ## <a name="requirements"></a>Requisiti
- **Intestazione:** CorSym.idl, CorSym.h
+ **Header:** CorSym.idl, CorSym.h

 ## <a name="see-also"></a>Vedere anche